 Manuela* was also sentenced to 30 years in prison for suffering a medical emergency while pregnant and having a miscarriage.
 Two years into her sentence she died of cancer, which doctors had failed to diagnose after they focused only on the suspicion that she had obtained an illegal abortion.

 Beatriz,* a young woman with lupus living in extreme poverty, was denied an abortion by the Supreme Court in El Salvador even though her pregnancy threatened her life and the fetus had no chance of surviving outside of the womb.
 After nearly three months of suffering a nonviable pregnancy, she underwent an emergency Caesarean section.
-The baby died several hours after the procedure, and Beatriz suffered continued health consequences from her pregnancy.
+The baby died several hours after the procedure, and Beatriz suffered continued health consequences from her pregnancy until her untimely death in 2017.

 These are just three of the many cases of Salvadoran women who suffer under some of the most severe restrictions on abortion in the world.
 Though for several decades it was legal in some circumstances—in cases of danger to the pregnant person’s life, fetal nonviability, child abuse and rape—abortion has been completely banned since 1998.
 Women who obtain abortions or experience miscarriage—Salvadoran law does not officially distinguish between the two—have been sentenced to up to 40 years of jail time for murder.
 Doctors who know that abortion is the best or only solution for their patients are unable to provide this treatment, knowing that they will face legal repercussions from the state.